25+ Tearing Paper Activities: Turn Ripping into Play & Learning

 Toddlers are just beginning to understand sorting and classifying.
 Different types of paper or colors of paper can become the sorting objects.

-Remember, if your toddler is not interested in matching, just enjoy watching them investigate.
+Remember, if your child is not interested in matching, just enjoy watching them investigate.
 They might not be ready for this skill yet, but open-ended play will prepare them.

 Wet Paper Tearing